Untitled-

 Informed Consent and Ethics

-The study was approved by the local ethical review board of the Path Foundation NY.
-The IRB approved the use of KB220 variants in the treatment of RDS in 2015.
+approved the use of KB220 variants in the treatment of RDS in 2015.
 Written informed consent to participate was given by the patient before the study.
-Figure 1: QEEG values (z-scores) for the Eyes Closed baseline condition

 Eyes Closed, baseline, topographic map of power in the EEG in Delta (1-4 Hz), Theta (4-8 Hz), Alpha (8-12 Hz),